Atticus29/clark_bio_160/syllabus.md

 #### Grading Scale

  Grades are based on a percentage of the total cumulative points .
-TODO Total lecture points + Total lab points will result in the final grade (see table above).
+Total lecture points + Total lab points (= 555 points) will result in the final grade (see table above).

 |Letter Grade|Corresponding Percentage Range|
 |:---:|:---:|